MasoniteFramework/docs/features/configuration.md

 Configuration files in Masonite are gathered in one folder named `config` in default projects.

-Each feature can have some configuration in its own file named after the feature.
-For example you will find mail related configuration in `config/mail.py` file.
+Each feature can have some options in its own file named after the feature.
+For example you will find mail related options in `config/mail.py` file.

 # Getting Started